scrapinghub/frontera/docs/source/topics/scrapy-integration.rst

 Using Crawl Frontier is quite easy, it includes a set of `Scrapy middlewares`_  that encapsulates frontier usage and can be easily configured using `Scrapy settings`_.

-Recorder is a set of Scrapy middlewares that will allow you to record a scrapy crawl and store it into a Graph Manager.

-This can be useful to perform frontier tests without having to crawl the entire site again or even using Scrapy.

 Activating the frontier
 =======================